State Farm has the best cheap renters insurance in West Virginia. A policy costs $14 per month, on average.

 - Cheapest quotes in West Virginia

 - Dependable service

-The only possible downside to State Farm is its mediocre mix of optional coverages.
-While it provides the basics and a few extras like valuable items coverage and extended liability, it's missing other useful features like replacement cost coverage and identity theft protection.
+State Farm’s only downfall is a shortage of optional coverages.
+While it provides the basics and a few extras like identity theft coverage and extended liability, it's missing other useful features like replacement cost coverage. and extra protection for valuables like jewelry.

 - Lots of coverage options

 Renters willing to spend more for extra protection should consider Nationwide.
 The average cost of renters insurance from Nationwide is $20 per month.
 That makes it one of the more expensive options in West Virginia.